chitalepushkar/kudos_app/README.md

 * MySQL configuration

-  * Create mysql user for the app by first opening mysql with root and then adding a new user.
+  * Create MySQL user for the app by first opening MySQL console with root and then adding a new user.
     ```mysql
     mysql -u root -p # Login using root user from console

+    mysql> CREATE USER 'kudos_user'@'localhost' IDENTIFIED BY 'password';
-    mysql> GRANT ALL PRIVILEGES ON *.* TO 'kudos_user'@'localhost' IDENTIFIED BY 'password';
+    mysql> GRANT ALL PRIVILEGES ON *.* TO 'kudos_user'@'localhost';
     ```

-  * Modify mysql host and port in config/database.yml or keep below mentioned changes if your mysql is running on localhost on port 3306.
-    ```ruby
-    default: &default
-      adapter: mysql2
-      encoding: utf8mb4
-      pool: <%= ENV.fetch("RAILS_MAX_THREADS") { 5 } %>
-      username: kudos_user
-      password: password
-      host: localhost
-      port: 3306
-    ```
+    Note: If you want to use an existing MySQL user instead of creating `kudos_user`, you can change credentials to connect the rails app with your MySQL setup by modifying the config/database.yml file.

 * Create database
   ```ruby
   rake db:create